Nuno Moreira

-Nuno Gonçalo Rocha Moreira (born 16 June 1999) is a Portuguese professional footballer who plays as a winger for F.C.
-Vizela.
+Nuno Gonçalo Rocha Moreira (born 16 June 1999) is a Portuguese professional footballer who plays as a winger for Campeonato Brasileiro Série A club Vasco da Gama.

 Club career

 Sporting CP

 Born in Espinho, Aveiro District, Moreira spent his entire youth career in Lisbon with Sporting CP.
 He made his senior debut with the club's under-23 team, later appearing for the reserve one.

-Moreira scored his first goal for Sporting B on 25 October 2020, closing the 4–1 home win against Belenenses SAD B in the third division.
+Moreira scored his first goal for Sporting B on 25 October 2020, closing the 4–1 home win against B-SAD B in the third division.

 Vizela

 On 19 June 2021, Moreira signed a three-year contract with F.C.
 Vizela, with Sporting retaining 50% of the player's rights.
 He played his first match as a professional on 24 July, coming off at half-time of an eventual 2–1 away loss to C.F.
 Estrela da Amadora in the first round of the Taça da Liga.
 His Primeira Liga bow took place on 6 August, when he replaced the same player who had replaced him the previous game, Francis Cann, in the 3–0 defeat at former side Sporting.

-Moreira scored for the first time in the top flight on 30 April 2022, but in a 4–2 away loss against eventual champions FC Porto.
+Moreira scored for the first time in the top flight on 30 April 2022, in a 4–2 away loss against eventual champions FC Porto.

+Casa Pia

+On 30 January 2024, Moreira joined fellow top-division side Casa Pia A.C. on a two-and-a-half-year deal.
+On 29 December that year, he closed the 2–1 away win over S.C.
+Braga.

+On 25 January 2025, Moreira was one of three players on target as the hosts defeated S.L.
+Benfica 3–1.

+Vasco da Gama

+Moreira joined CR Vasco da Gama of the Campeonato Brasileiro Série A on 20 February 2025, for a €3.5 million fee.
+On his debut on 5 March, he provided an assist in a 3–0 away defeat of Nova Iguaçu FC in the second round of the Copa do Brasil.
+He scored in the following match, but in a 2–1 loss at CR Flamengo in the semi-finals of the Campeonato Carioca.